This post is part of a series.

 Shortly before the whole rewrite I’d found myself playing around a bit with

-needed different versions of things, and to update different bits at different times.
+versions of things, and to update different bits at different times.

 The system is split up into a number of containers (and could probably be split up into more).